-- (d) The department will not challenge the prorating of a qualified production cost for airfare, shipping, or other costs of a similar nature, where two counties equally impact said cost; provided that to qualify for this safe harbor, the taxpayer must: - (1) Divide the total cost in half; - (2) Apply the twenty per cent tax credit rate to one-half of the cost; - (3) Apply the twenty-five per cent tax credit rate to the other half of the cost; and - (4) Claim the credit for the prorated qualified production cost in the amount of the sum of the twenty per cent rate product and the twenty-five per cent rate product.
+(d) The department will not challenge the prorating of a qualified production cost for airfare, shipping, or other costs of a similar nature, where two counties equally impact said cost; provided that to qualify for this safe harbor, the taxpayer must:

+- (1) Divide the total cost in half; - (2) Apply the twenty per cent tax credit rate to one-half of the cost; - (3) Apply the twenty-five per cent tax credit rate to the other half of the cost; and - (4) Claim the credit for the prorated qualified production cost in the amount of the sum of the twenty per cent rate product and the twenty-five per cent rate product.

 XYZ Productions purchases airfare to transport talent and crew from Honolulu to Kailua-Kona on the Big Island of Hawaii.
 Production activities occurred on both islands.
 Honolulu and Hawaii counties have disparate county populations with the former having a population of greater than seven hundred thousand and the latter having a population of less than seven hundred thousand.
 The cost of the total airfare is \$1,000.
-To qualify for the safe harbor provided by section 18-235-17-06(d), XYZ Productions must divide the total fare (\$1,000) in half (\$500 and \$500).
-Then, XYZ Productions must take the tax credit at the twenty per cent rate for half of the cost (\$500 X 20% = \$100), and take the credit at the twenty-five per cent rate for the other half of the cost (\$500 X 25% = \$125).
+To qualify for the safe harbor provided by section 18-235-17-09(d), XYZ Productions must divide the total fare (\$1,000) in half (\$500 and \$500).
+Then, XYZ Productions must take the tax credit at the twenty per cent rate for half of the cost ($$500 \times 20\%$ = \$100), and take the credit at the twenty-five per cent rate for the other half of the cost ($$500 \times 25\% = 125).
 XYZ Productions' total credit properly allocable for the airfare is \$225.

-Assume the same facts in Example 3, except that the cost is to transport talent and crew from Los Angeles to Kailua-Kona for a production occurring only in Hawaii county.
+Assume the same facts in Example 1, except that the cost is to transport talent and crew from Los Angeles to Kailua-Kona for a production occurring only in Hawaii county.
 The prorating safe harbor and this section do not apply to this example.
-The amount of credit for airfare costs to the State will be determined solely by the destination county.
+The amount of credit for airfare costs to the State will be determined solely by the Tax Information Release No. 2019-01 January 25, 2019 Page 20 of 41 destination county.
 Based upon the facts in this example, the total cost of airfare to transport talent and crew to Kailua-Kona will qualify for the credit at the twenty-five per cent rate.
-[Eff 10/20/16] (Auth: HRS §231-10.7) (Imp: HRS §235-17)
+[Eff xx/xx/xx] (Auth: HRS §231-3(9)) (Imp: HRS §235-17)

-\$18-235-17-08 Qualified production costs; generally. (a) Section 235-17, HRS, provides a refundable income tax credit for a qualified production's expenditure of qualified production costs.
+\$18-235-17-10 Qualified production costs; generally. (a) Section 235-17, HRS, provides a refundable income tax credit for a qualified production's expenditure of qualified production costs.
 Qualified production costs are those costs incurred by a qualified production in the State that are subject to either:

-- (1) Hawaii income tax under chapter 235, HRS; or - (2) Hawaii general excise tax under chapter 237, HRS. - (b) Qualified production costs do not include costs financed or paid for with funds that represent an investment for which a credit was or will be claimed under section 235-110.9, HRS. - (c) Rentals and fees for use of State and county facilities and locations may be qualified production costs even though the State and counties are not subject to tax under chapter 235 or chapter 237, HRS, on those rentals and fees. - (d) Any government-imposed fines, penalties, or interest incurred by a qualified production within the State are not qualified production costs.
-[Eff 10/20/16] (Auth: HRS §231-10.7) (Imp: HRS §235-17)
+- (1) Hawaii income tax under chapter 235, HRS; or - (2) Hawaii general excise tax under chapter 237, HRS.

+(b) Qualified production costs do not include costs financed or paid for with funds that represent an investment for which a credit was or will be claimed under section 235-110.9, HRS.

+(c) Rentals and fees for use of State and county facilities and locations may be qualified production costs even though the State and counties are not subject to tax under chapter 235 or chapter 237, HRS, on those rentals and fees.

+(d) Any government-imposed fines, penalties, or interest incurred by a qualified production within the State are not qualified production costs.
+[Eff xx/xx/xx] (Auth: HRS §231-3(9)) (Imp: HRS §235-17)

-\$18-235-17-09 Qualified production costs; subject to chapter 235 or 237, HRS; definitions.
-As used in section 18-235-17-10:
+\$18-235-17-11 Qualified production costs; subject to chapter 235 or 237, HRS. (a) As used in this section: